3 Reasons You Should Hire a Sleep Consultant

 As a pediatric sleep professional, I trained under one of the top specialists in the world on sleep education.
 I studied to become a Certified Lactation Counselor and Post-Partum Doula, in addition to countless certifications that have enabled me to become an expert in the field of all things children sleep.
 The truth is, all kids can sleep, including yours, you just need someone like me to help put the jigsaw puzzle together and teach you how it all works together.

-So I have compiled the top 3 reasons why a sleep consultant is the right choice for you to get back the sleep that makes you and your child perform at their very best.
+So I have compiled the top 3 reasons why a sleep consultant is a right choice for you to get back the sleep that makes you and your child perform at their very best.
 Recently, Jeff Bezos discussed the need to get 8 hours of sleep a night to ensure he was not making poor business decisions at the office.
-I have been trying to read Why We Sleep by Matthew Walker, but find that when I hop into bed at 9pm, by 9:15pm I am tired and look forward to getting to sleep, knowing that the sleep is more important than reading about it.
+I have been trying to read Why We Sleep by Matthew Walker, but find that when I hop into bed at 9 pm, by 9:15 pm I am tired and look forward to getting to sleep, knowing that sleep is more important than reading about it.
 I am getting there, but I take the importance to heart, sleep is amazing.
 So here are my top 3 reasons why families come searching for my help and how I can help your family too.

 Reason #2: Your Performance at Work is Suffering.
 I have worked with CEO’s of major companies, CEO’s of the house, major sports team members and professionals across various industries — and every job is critical and sometimes a lack of sleep can be a danger not only for yourself but for others.
 A recent client I began working with is a pilot and there were concerns about their lack of sleep and the long flights that they were on with planes full of passengers.
 Would you want to be on that flight?
 All jobs require focus and attention to be performed their best and sleep helps us do that.
 Don’t jeopardize what you have worked for to provide for your family.

 Reason #3: Your Marriage is Suffering.
 Kids are HARD work.
 I have two myself, Max, 4 and Sovella, 2 and let me tell you.
 Working full-time, caring for a house, kids, coaching sports, managing everything that goes into it and still trying to find time for self-care and sleep, it’s tough.
-I have starting saying no to things, to preserve and protect what limited time I do have.
+I have started saying no to things, to preserve and protect what limited time I do have.
 My husband and I do a great job at splitting up responsibilities, communicating when we need help or when something is no longer working.
-We try to have some alone time and schedule the occasional date night out, because it’s important to keep that connection.
+We try to have some alone time and schedule the occasional date night out because it’s important to keep that connection.
 We have to work at it, like everyone.
-My close friend Sarah recently told me of an experience she had at the airport with an order married couple, who said, “Marriage is a highway with no exits.
+My close friend Sarah recently told me of an experience she had at the airport with an older married couple, who said, “Marriage is a highway with no exits.
 Sometimes you get a flat tire or the car breaks down.
 You just have to work together to repair it and keep moving.”
-A child sleeping in your bed or waking several times a night still may work for some families and that is a OK.
+A child sleeping in your bed or waking several times a night still may work for some families and that is a-OK.
 If it’s working for you, then keep on at it.
 If it’s not working and you are noticing a struggle here, help is available and it can mend the suffering of your marriage and get your child resting and perform too at their best.
 As a sleep consultant, believe me, I have seen it all.